ivan-t-cheung/IBM-Python-Project-for-Data-Science/README.md

 # IBM-Python-Project-for-Data-Science

-This repository contains the Jupyter notebook submission for the final assessment of the IBM Python Project for Data Science course.
+This repository contains the Jupyter notebooks used to complete assignments from the IBM Python Project for Data Science course.

 **Author:** Ivan Cheung